kdiao2/confident_quizes/README.md

 ## What's This All About?

-This is a friendly sandbox repository designed to help you practice **Git collaboration skills** while working with Python and Data Science content.
+This is a sandbox repository designed to help you practice **Git collaboration skills** while working with Python and Data Science content.
+The repository contains a collection of quizzes written by contributors who are participating in the sandbox.
 As you contribute your own quiz questions, you'll learn essential version control techniques that data scientists use every day!

 ## Why Learn Git?